galaxyproject/admin-training/advanced/001-ansible/ex2-galaxy-ansible.md

 If you scroll up a bit you'll see that this file is referenced in `group_vars/galaxyservers.yml` (also additions from the version of `galaxyservers.yml` in the tarball).

-Now it's just a matter of making sure the public key is in the ssh authorised keys list on the target instance and then running:
+Now it's just a matter of running:

 `ansible-playbook -i inventory -vv playbook.yml`